volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Most likely, the key problem was with my prompt.
 I tried several modifications, but the results remained more or less the same.

-So, I decided to give some clues to the AI and started writing all PR descriptions as clearly as possible.
+So, we can give some clues to the AI and start writing all PR descriptions as clearly as possible.
-And... surprise, surprise, it started working like a charm.
+And... surprise, surprise, it helps.
 For this PR description:

 ```txt